tips2024/prodigymathcheats/README.md

 ### **Corrupted Data**

 Using certain hacks irresponsibly can lead to corrupted account data, which may result in an account being unusable.
-This is why many hacking communities advise players to always use a secondary account【7†source】.
+This is why many hacking communities advise players to always use a secondary account.

 ### **Legal Implications**